 Luckily (again) tables come to the rescue.
 Table 3 provides an easy look-up conversion between a microphone's output noise, expressed in equivalent dB-SPL, and its sensitivity rating, in mV/Pa, into output noise expressed in dBu, A-weighted.
 Using Table 3, a direct noise comparison between any microphone and any preamp is possible.
 The example shown by the blue column and row is for a microphone with a noise floor of 14 dB-SPL and a sensitivity rating of 20 mV/Pa, which translates into an output noise of -112 dBu, A-weighted.

 Similar to Table 1, you can use Table 3 to map out a preamp's A-weighted noise to show the combinations that add insignificant noise.
 If you use a -10 dB difference figure as a guide, then the preamp's noise amounts to less than 0.4 dB increase.
 The red-shaded triangle area in Table 3 shows an example of this.
-The areas not shaded represent all possible combinations of microphone sensitivity and noise specifications that can be used with Rane's MS1S Mic Stage, for instance, without adding significant noise.
+The areas not shaded represent all possible combinations of microphone sensitivity and noise specifications that could be used with Rane's discontinued MS1S Mic Stage, for instance, without adding significant noise.

 The following procedure summarizes this note for evaluating the compatibility of any microphone and any preamplifier: